T-Tiffanyyau/ChessPuzzle/README.md

-# Chess Puzzlez
+# Chess Puzzles

 ## Introduction
 Chess Puzzles is an interactive and educational chess game designed by the QTs.
-The project has been meticulously developed with the aim of educating users about sophisticated tactics in the game of chess.
+The project has been meticulously developed to educate users about sophisticated tactics in the game of chess.
-The project has developed a platform that combines chess lessons with puzzles, allowing users to learn chess tactics and then apply them in engaging puzzles.
+The project has developed a platform combining chess lessons with puzzles, allowing users to learn chess tactics and apply them in engaging puzzles.

 ## Installation
 1. Download Qt Creator
 2. Download the zip file of the project
 3. Open the `ChessApp.pro` file with the Qt Creator
+4. Press the run button on the screen (or navigate to Build > run)

 ## Usage
 1. Start by opening any lesson of your choice.